-Bangchak treats lenders fairly, responsibly, and transparently and seeks to fulfill all its contractual and financial obligations especially guarantee condition, capital management and payment.
-It does not engage in dishonest practices and does not conceal information which may cause losses for the lender.
-If the Company cannot fulfill one or more of its obligations, it seeks to notify the lender so that a resolution can be agreed upon together.
+The Company treats its creditors fairly, responsibly, and transparently and seeks to fulfill all its contractual and financial obligations, especially guarantee conditions, capital management, and payment, collaterals, potential obligations and debts, as well as appropriate capital structure management to ensure creditors of its financial status and ability of repayment.
+If it cannot fulfill one or more of its obligations, it must notify creditors in advance so that a resolution can be mutually agreed.

 The Company conducts business with ethics, transparency, and engages in fair competition with its competitors under the guidance of fair competition.
 It does not seek to find information about Competitors through dishonest or inappropriate means, for example, bribing a competitor’s employees.
 The Company does not engage in slander or discrediting its competitors.

 The Company is determined to follow the principles of corporate governance and is focused on creating a business which has financial stability and sustainability to maximize the value of shares for the benefit of the shareholders.

 Communities surrounding the refinery, society, and the environment

 The Company conducts its business with adherence to environmental management standards, such as ISO 14000.
 The Company considers health and safety and the environment an integral part of the business, and has a written guideline on health, safety and the environment for the Directors, Executives, and employees to uphold.

 Internal efforts by using LED light bulbs to save energy, promoting the use of recycled paper, using electronics system to improve work processes by reducing the use of paper, as well as providing knowledge and training for employees on occupational safety, health, and environment, as well as energy